 In the menu "OPERATION", it is possible to call up information during the operation of the measuring system.
-As long as the operating mode is switched to "ON", the measuring system will be in operation according the settings.
-An interruption of the ongoing measurement can be done either by switching the operating mode to "OFF", by calling up the menus "SETUP", "TEST" or "TAPE" during the ongoing operation or in case of a severe malfunction (e.g. filter tape breakage).
+As long as the operating mode is switched on "ON", the measuring system will be in operation according the settings.
+An interruption of the ongoing measurement can be done either by switching the operating mode to "OFF", by calling up the menus "SETUP", "TEST" or "TAPE" during the ongoing operation or in case of a severe malfunction (e.g. crack of filter tape).

-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report-No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5, Report No.: 936/21209919/A

 11/15/2006 OPERATE MODE 14:13:07

-↑ = ↓ = OFF

-Operation N lode: ON
+$\uparrow = ON$ $\downarrow = OFF$ Operation Mode: ON

-Sta atus: ON
+- Status: ON

 NORMAL INST AVERAGE EXIT